 • Preparing a new Gemstone development board by installing the necessary software.

-• Connecting to Gemstone and exploring the system.
+• Connecting to the Gemstone and exploring the system.

 Package Contents